-The focus of my funeral celebrancy is on ceremonies for older people who have lived a full life, where the mood is one of genuine celebration rather than overwhelming grief.
+As The Celebrant Storyteller, the focus of my work is on ceremonies for older people who have lived a full life, where the mood is one of genuine celebration rather than overwhelming grief.
 Crafting and presenting a personal story around such people is where my interest lies.
 It also suits the expertise I bring from my three decades in the event, entertainment and corporate communications industries.
 I love playing with themes and concepts, looking for quirky angles, creating Ah-hah! moments for audiences, and bringing out the best in other speakers.

 To learn more about the approach we’ll use to craft a funeral ceremony, watch the clip called ‘How to Tell Your Loved One’s Story’.

 Feedback from families I have assisted:

 ‘Thank you for yesterday’s service, it was fantastic.
 Everyone commented on how great it was.
 You brought Dad’s story to life.’

 ‘Many people have said what a wonderful service it was.
 All the relatives were happy that dad had been looked after so well and sent off in such a nice way.
 Thanks again for all your help.’

 ‘I just wanted to thank you from the bottom of my heart for the incredible words you put together to honour my father.
 I have thought about the service so much the last few days and you made the day as perfect as a day like that could be.
 I had so many people tell me how fantastic you were, and they knew dad better from going to the service.
 You said my sister’s and my words so beautifully and exactly the way we wanted them to be said.
 You have a very special and unique gift and what you do makes such a huge difference in peoples lives and gives them something to remember forever in such a positive way.
 I am forever grateful for the life and character you gave our service.’